LeoEgidi/footBayes/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Note
-We provide a pre-compiled vignette due to its slow time.
+We provide a pre-compiled vignette due to its slow time of compilation in the inst/doc sub-folder.

 Thank you